This is a paid post

 Tutorful have a free app you can use to manage lessons.
 You can search for a tutor, book a lesson, send messages and do all the admin straight from your phone.
 The app is fantastic and makes messaging really easy rather than having to log onto the website each time.
 The app is available on iOS.

 What happens before a Tutorful lesson?

 The lesson was marked on our lessons tab within the Tutorful online tutoring interface and we had an email from Eve to confirm the date and time as well as what we’d be covering.
-She also sent across worksheets for us to print for Athena to have to hand during the lesson which I really felt went the extra mile.
+She also sent across worksheets for us to print for LP to have to hand during the lesson which I really felt went the extra mile.